Overcoming the Legal Challenges of a Blended Family

 Answers for New Stepparents

-There is always angst when a parent meets someone special after divorce.
+There is always a sense of angst when a parent meets someone special after a divorce.
 Questions arise on whether your ex-spouse should be told or not.
-It is important to remember, your ex-spouse does not control your life.
+It is important to remember that your ex-spouse does not control your life.

-What is important are the children.
+What is important is the children.
 Remember this.

 Introducing new love interests into your child’s life to avoid upheaval may be a short-term solution.
 You are entitled to remarry with all the different parts of a blended family.
 And when you decide to remarry, everything changes.